AnanthaRajuC/anantharajuc.github.io/_posts/2018-10-09-Beefing-Up-Windows-Command-Prompt-with-cURL-and-jq.markdown

 ---
-title: "cURL for Windows"
+title: "Beefing-Up Windows Command Prompt with cURL and JQ"
 layout: post
 date: 2018-10-09 17:40
 image: /assets/images/curl-logo.svg
 headerImage: true
 tag:
 - curl
+- JQ
+- cmd
 - Windows
 star: true
 category: blog
 author: Anantha Raju C
-description: using cURL on windows Computer
+description: Beefing-Up Windows Command Prompt with cURL and jq
 ---

 ## Summary:

 cURL stands for **Client URL**.
 It is a command-line tool for getting or sending files using URL syntax. cURL uses libcurl and supports a range of common Internet protocols, currently including HTTP, HTTPS, FTP, FTPS, SCP, SFTP, TFTP, LDAP, DAP, DICT, TELNET, FILE, IMAP, POP3, SMTP and RTSP

+jq is a lightweight and flexible command-line JSON processor.
+It can be used to slice and filter and map and transform structured data.

 ### Classification
 - [Installation](#installation)
 - [Resources](#resources)

-## Installation
+## cURL Installation

 - In the *Source Archives* section of the **<a href="https://curl.haxx.se/download.html" target="_blank" >Download</a>** page on the **<a href="https://curl.haxx.se/" target="_blank" >curl://</a>** website, click on the zip file to download the most recent version of the curl release.
 - Extract the zip file and navigate to the `bin` folder and add this folder location to `Path` system variable